lbonanomi/silicone-tape/README.md

 ## Whats this?

-silicone-tape is a simple flask app for preventing embarassing "leaks" in pushes to GitHub.com and GitHub Enterprise, with an eye towards preventing the author from looking silly.
+silicone-tape is a simple flask app for preventing embarassing "leaks" in pushes to GitHub Enterprise, with an eye towards preventing the author from looking silly.
 The author takes notes on and makes frequest pushes-to a GHE instance at work, and is resistant to requiring pull requests for diary repos and note files.